A review and photo examples of the KONICA M HEXANON 90mm F2.8.

 1.Overview

-The Hexanon 90mm F2.8 is the longest focal length lens among the six Konica M-mount lenses released with the Hexar RF.
+The Hexanon 90mm F2.8 is the longest focal length lens among the six Konica M-mount lenses released by Konica along with the Hexar RF in 1999.

-The lens hood is built in and can be pulled out from the end of the lens barrel, and there is no hood locking mechanism like some Leica lenses.
+The lens hood is built into the lens and can be pulled out from the tip of the lens barrel, and there is no hood locking mechanism like some Leica lenses.
 A snap-on lens cap is included.

 2.Usage